viscid-hub/Viscid/doc/functions.rst

 :py:class:`viscid.RectilinearMeshPoints`  Points that can be 2d plotted using [u, :, 0] and
-                                          [v, 0, :] slices of pts as coordinate arrays :py:class:`viscid.Line`                   A line between 2 points :py:class:`viscid.Plane`                  A plane defined by an origin and a normal vector :py:class:`viscid.Volume`                 A Volume of points on a uniform cartesian grid :py:class:`viscid.Sphere`                 Points on the surface of a sphere
+                                          [v, 0, :] slices of pts as coordinate arrays :py:class:`viscid.Line`                   A line between 2 points :py:class:`viscid.Spline`                 A spline given a series of knots :py:class:`viscid.Plane`                  A plane defined by an origin and a normal vector :py:class:`viscid.Volume`                 A Volume of points on a uniform cartesian grid :py:class:`viscid.Sphere`                 Points on the surface of a sphere